 Changed EGI country view to only include EGI federation countries, re-implemented view with all countries for WLCG.

-Modified CSV support back to the server so it can be linked.
+Moved CSV generating back to the server so that CSV files can be directly linked to.

-Improved table visualisation.
+Improved table visualisation to add features such as row highlighting and sorting.

-Reimplemented VO metrics support.
+Reimplemented VO metric support.

 Feedback on satisfaction

 Several tests were executed in collaboration with the EGI UCST and Operations Team.
-User communities were involved in the testing phase and the portal was updated according to the gathered requirements.
+User communities were involved in the testing phase and the Portal was updated according to the gathered requirements.

 Feedback collected on the final release by all the stakeholders involved in the testing phase was very positive.